SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/pubsub/ShareablePipelines.md

 This way Data admins can _Create deployment templates for the pipelines_ that have the best practices baked into them for authorization, notifications, handling of errors, and logging the correct information.

-An Admin User will create the Pipeline in a Project, lets call it _Base Project_.
+An Admin User will create the Pipeline in a Project, let's call it _Base Project_.
-They can add config variables to the Pipeline, values for which can be provided while using the Pipeline in other Project, lets call it _App Project_.
+They can add config variables to the Pipeline, values for which can be provided while using the Pipeline in another Project called _App Project_.

 Users can run these pipelines then interactively, or also schedule them in Jobs.

-To using a Pipeline from _base Project_ for interactive runs, User would need to create a Config in _App Project_.
+To use a Pipeline from _Base Project_ for interactive runs, the User would need to create a Config in _App Project_.
 Once added, this Pipeline would be visible in _App Project_.
 Please see the below video for interactive runs.

 <div style={{position: 'relative', 'padding-bottom': '56.25%', height: 0}}>